-Joanna is a hands-on teacher, that has spent many years using the following activities.
+Joanna is a hands-on teacher, who has spent many years using the following activities.
 Her methods have kept children from falling behind.

 Are You Frustrated by Circle Time?